 And speaking of friends, I’m sure you’ve noticed that some friends are more “expensive” than others.
 They are the type that have some of the bad habits listed above.
 They prefer activities that do cost money.
 Those are expensive friends.

 It’s often said that you are the average of your five closest friends; you should think about that long and hard from a money standpoint.
 Do your friends tend to like spending money – dragging you along into similar spending patterns?
+Are they always pushing you to eat out or they are ok with cooking meals at home and play some boardgames?

 If so, you might want to start hanging around with more frugal friends.
 It’s a trade-off, sure, but when money is tight, making trade-offs is what you do.
 That might mean trading a spendthrift friend for more frugal one.